When Not to Use Agile

 Here are project characteristics that will help you decide when not to use Agile;

 Agile requires collaboration between cross-functional teams.
 During the course of a project, teams are expected to communicate with clients to get helpful feedback.
-Agile is not needed if a client won’t be available to collaborate with a project team.
+When not to use Agile is when a client won’t be available to collaborate with a project team.
 Furthermore, to implement Agile, teams need to collaborate frequently by sharing ideas and workloads.
 If teams and clients are not ready to collaborate, it will affect productivity.
-So, team collaboration should be encouraged
+So, team collaboration should be encouraged to ensure Agile is effective.

 Agile should not be used if teams or clients don’t think the methodology is right for their project.
+When not to use Agile is particularly relevant in situations where teams or clients reject the methodology.
 Some teams will decide to reject the Agile approach due to personal reasons.
 This is the same for some clients who won’t relinquish control of a project.
 The Agile training online program is good to educate such teams/clients about the importance of Agile.
 That said, make sure you don’t push the Agile approach where it is not needed.

-It is not advisable to use Agile if the deliverables of each project stage can not be distributed as fast as possible.
+It is not advisable to use Agile if the deliverables of each project stage cannot be distributed as fast as possible.
 Project deliverables should be distributed in work packets to ensure the project goals are achieved on time.
 Agile methodology can be very demanding but it will help you create an organized software development process.
 This method is also highly adaptable to changing requirements.
-So, Agile is not suitable for use on projects that will drag out over a long period.
+So, when not to use Agile is when the project involves deliverables that cannot be quickly distributed, especially in situations where the process will drag out over a long period.
+Agile is not suitable for projects that require extended timelines without the possibility of delivering incremental value.

 Conclusion